 All Move in Erewash

-Creating a fairer experience for those with a long-term condition or disability.
+Creating a fairer experience for those with a long-term condition or disability to move in whatever way feels right for them.

-All Move In Erewash is a project, which aims to create a fairer experience for people living with a long-term condition or disability.
+All Move in Erewash (AMiE) is an initiative to make everyday movement more accessible and fair for people living with a limiting illness, long-term condition, or disability.

 We are keen to hear the voices of people with lived experience so that we can provide the tools that you need to move more each day.